varnishcache/varnish-cache/doc/sphinx/phk/patent.rst

-I don't think I fully reverse-engineered the protocol for which diplomas would get hung and which would be filed away, apart from the unbreakable rule that, like it or not, anything your company handed out was mandatory on the office-wall, no matter how embarrasing.
+I don't think I fully reverse-engineered the protocol for which diplomas would get hung and which would be filed away, apart from the unbreakable rule that, like it or not, anything your company handed out was mandatory on the office-wall, no matter how embarrassing.

 Our paediatrician had diplomas for five or six steps of her education.